paleopollen/pollen-detection-cli/README.md

                         Number of data loading workers to use for parallel processing.
   --batch-size [BATCH_SIZE], -b [BATCH_SIZE]
                         Batch size for parallel processing.
+  --shuffle, -s         Shuffle the dataset.
+  --cpu                 Run the detection on CPU only.
   --verbose, -v         Display more details.
 ```